madalinnec/shutdown-plex/README.md

+!!
+THE CHANGES ON THIS BRANCH WERE NOT VERIFIED AGAINST A SERVER RUNNING A STEAM CMD SERVER !!

 For Ubuntu Server (verified on 22.04.5 LTS)

 This sets up a service that verifies whether qbittorrent-nox is currently downloading or if plex is streaming.
 If not, the server will shut down in 20 minutes.